| |

 doing itikaf in mosques,' (Sura 2 ayat 187).
 Allah only mentions itikaf

+together with fasting."
 Malik said, "That is what we go by here."

 Section: Leaving Itikaf for the Id